qbic-pipelines/querynator/docs/usage.rst

 An additional flag ``filter_vep`` can be set to filter out variants that are classified as ``low Impact`` and ``synonymous variants`` based on their `Ensembl VEP annotation <https://www.ensembl.org/info/docs/tools/vep/index.html>`_.
 The filtering step can be applied before querying both KBs.
-Currently, filtering can only be applied on VEP annotated ``vcf`` files.
+Currently filtering can only be applied on VEP annotated ``vcf`` files.
 In order to filter the file, the querynator expects a ``vcf`` that was annotated using VEP's standard key (``CSQ``).

 To filter, the following fields are required in the VEP info column: